ariutta/jsonld-rx/README.md

 Then run the tests: `npm test`

-If you're not on Windows, you can also run the tests in color: `npm run test-color`
+If you're on Windows, you may need to instead run: `npm run test-windows`